-For people living in the rural areas of developing countries access to electricity is often non-existent or limited at best.
+For people living in the rural areas of Sub Sahara Africa access to electricity is often non-existent or limited at best.
 Ralph Lindeboom is heading a team that is working on a biogas fuel cell system which generates electricity from organic waste (water).
 ‘In some ways Ugandan farmers and astronauts are very similar.’

 Electricity is vital for a country’s development, Lindeboom says.
 ‘Electricity enables farmers to use machines and tools to do complex, labour-intensive jobs.
 This will not only improve their health, it will also give them time to do other things.’
 Moreover, the use of mobile phones in developing countries has boomed in recent years.
 ‘And of course phones need charging.’

 The Delft team are studying the application of a biogas fuel cell system for generating electricity in rural settings.
 Biogas, a byproduct of the decomposition of organic matter such as kitchen waste, animal manure or domestic waste water, has been used for things like cooking since time immemorial, Lindeboom explains.